Academically rigorous & inspiringly immersive, SCIO opens opportunities to elevate students’ learning in Oxford.

 Program Fees:

 About six weeks before the term begins, the CCCU sends participation invoices to each home campus.
-For the 2023-24 school year, that bill will feature the below SCIO Summer Programme fees.
+For summer 2025, that bill will feature the below SCIO Summer Programme fees.

 SCIO SUMMER PROGRAMME FEES